 - a.
 Hearing Notification: the University will notify the charged student via email of the date, time and location of the hearing no less than five days in advance of the hearing.
-This notification will also advise the charged student of their his or her rights in the student conduct process.
+This notification will also advise the charged student of their his or herrights in the student conduct process.
 If the time or date of the Hearing is not convenient to the charged student, the charged student must submit a written request to reschedule the hearing to the Dean of Students Office within two business days of the date of the notice. - b.
-Complainant/Victim Hearing Notification: the University will notify the victim/ via email of the date, time and location of the hearing no less than five days in advance of the hearing.
-This notification will also advise the victim/ of the hearing.
-This notification will also advise the victim/ or plainant/ of their his or her rights in the student conduct process, including but not limited to, the right to submit a list of questions, the right to submit a victim impact statement, the right to request a copy of the individual's his or her record, and the right to provide information in a separate room from the charged student. - c.
-Pre-Hearing Information: the University will make available, upon request by the charged student and or the complainant/victim/complainant, pre-hearing information including a copy of the hearing procedures, copies of records that will be presented by the University at the hearing, and a list of potential
+Complainant/Victim Hearing Notification: the University will notify the victim//complainant/Victim via email of the date, time and location of the hearing no less than five days in advance of the hearing.
+This notification will also advise the victim//complainant/Victim of their his or her rights in the student conduct process, including but not limited to, the right to submit a list of questions, the right to submit a victim impact statement, the right to request a copy of the individual's his or her-record, and the right to provide information in a separate room from the charged student. - c.
+Pre-Hearing Information: the University will make available, upon request by the charged student and or the complainant, pre-hearing information including a copy of the hearing procedures, copies of records that will be presented by the University at the hearing, and a list of potential